oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 **IMPORTANT NOTE**: You will be pushing plain secrets contained in application and Kubernetes configuration.
 To avoid this, you can run the JHipster registry locally to encrypt application configuration, and also set up `kubeseal` for Kubernetes secrets encryption.
 The process is described in a previous post [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster).

-In the pipeline configuration choose **Add Stage** and set the following values:
+Go back to Spinnaker UI, and in the pipeline configuration choose **Add Stage** and set the following values:

 - Type: **Deploy(Manifest)**
 - Stage Name: **deploy application-configmap**